THE 2017 JUDGES

 He is a Governor of the American Chamber of Commerce in Hong Kong; Chairman of the Council of Public Relations Firms of Hong Kong (CPRFHK); and a member of the Hike for Hospice Organising Committee of the Society for the Promotion of Hospice Care (SPHC).

-Bob Grove oversees Edelman in North Asia, with 10 offices across mainland China, Hong Kong, Taiwan, Japan and South Korea.
-Previously, Bob led Edelman’s Southeast Asia operations for eight years.
+Bob Grove is chief operating officer of Edelman’s APACMEA region.
+Previously, Bob led Edelman’s North Asia Business for four years and Southeast Asia operations for eight years.
 Edelman Southeast Asia grew by ten times under his leadership.

 During his tenure at Edelman, the firm has consistently been the fastest growing of the large PR agency networks in the region.
 Campaign Asia-Pacific named Edelman Singapore the “PR Agency of the Year” in 2010 and the Daniel J. Edelman China Group the “Greater China PR Agency of the Year” in 2012.